rainbowsend/TIE-GCM-PDAF/README.md

   **Example**:  `PARAMETERS%F107%HANDLING="perturb"`

 #### ENSEMBLE_FILE
   Either the path to an ensemble file or "default".
-In case of default the file specified in `PARAMETERS%ENSEMBLE_FILE` is used.
+In case of default, the file specified in `PARAMETERS%ENSEMBLE_FILE` is used.

   **Type**: string